BC Rail: Locomotives

+Canadian Pacific No. 3716 hauling the Royal Hudson to Squamish on 22 May 1986, during Expo 86 when No. 2860 was a part of the ceremonies.

 Until the late 1940s, most motive power on the PGE was provided by steam locomotives.
 The majority of the railway's locomotives were of the 2-6-2, 2-8-0 and 2-8-2 (Whyte notation) wheel configurations.
 In addition, the railway also used a handful of gasoline cars, notably on a flatcar automobile ferry between Shalalth and Lillooet known simply as the Gas Car, once a vital lifeline for the communities of the upper Bridge River basin before the completion of a road from there to Lillooet.

 The railway received its first diesel locomotive in June 1948, a General Electric 65-ton locomotive.
 Over the next two years the railway acquired six GE 70-ton locomotives.
 In the 1950s, the railway bought RS-3, RS-10, and RS-18 locomotives from the Montreal Locomotive Works (MLW).
 The railway had fully dieselized by 1956, and by the end of the decade had nearly 40 diesel locomotives.
 The railway purchased new locomotives exclusively from MLW until 1980.
 During the 1970s, the railway also purchased several used locomotives, mostly American Locomotive Company (Alco) models from American railways.
 In the 1980s, the railway acquired new SD40-2 locomotives made by General Motors Diesel, and used SD40–2s made by General Motors Electro-Motive Division (EMD).
 In the 1990s and early 2000s, a number of locomotives were purchased from General Electric.
-Purchased new from GE were 26 (4601-4626) C40-8Ms, 4 C44-9WLs and 10 C44-9Ws.
+Purchased new from GE were 26 (4601–4626) C40-8Ms, 4 C44-9WLs and 10 C44-9Ws.
 Older, secondhand GE locomotives in the form of B36-7s, C36-7MEs, and B39-8Es were also purchased.

 In 1970, the railway started using remote controlled mid-train locomotives, allowing longer and heavier trains to be operated through the steep grades of the Coast Mountains.
 It initially used separate remote control cars to control the mid-train locomotives, but in 1975 it received eight M-420B locomotives from MLW.
 These locomotives were specially designed for mid-train operation.
 They contained remote control stations, and were cableless.

 The railway also leased seven GF6C electric locomotives made by GMD for use on the electrified Tumbler Ridge Subdivision from 1983 until electrification was removed in 2000.
 In 2004, the Paul D. Roy family purchased engine 6001, and they donated it to the Central BC Railway and Forestry Museum in Prince George; the remaining six were scrapped.